 History and Mission

 Texas Society for Gastroenterology and Endoscopy is a statewide professional association for physicians.
-The TSGE was founded in 1976 and it thrives today with over 450 members.
+The TSGE was founded in 1976 and it thrives today with almost 800 members.
 TSGE’s primary roles are: 1) physician medical education and 2) advocacy on behalf of patients.

-The TSGE annual meeting provides continuing medical education for both physicians and nurses each September.
+The TSGE annual meeting provides continuing medical education for both physicians, APPs and nurses each September.
 The high quality of this meeting rivals that of national GI meetings.

 The Society supports GI Fellows by hosting a practice management symposium for them, as well as travel stipends to the Annual Meeting.

 The TSGE has worked diligently for years to protect and enhance patient care via the Texas Legislature.
 Some successes include:

 - Passed SB1467 in 2001 (colon cancer screening mandate).